thebelin/domemaster4k/README.md

 * Add this UnityPackage file to your project
 * Drag an instance of each prefab into your scene
 * Remove the original MainCamera from the scene

+# Credits
+* Charles Veasey for his unity camera package
+* Paul Bourke for building the meshes and geometry